Stop Sweat Science

-As many as 3 in every 100 Australians (720,000) and an estimated 200 million plus individuals worldwide suffer from excessive sweating, also known as hyperhidrosis.
+As many as 3 in every 100 Australians (720,000) and an estimated 350 million plus individuals worldwide suffer from excessive sweating, which is also known as hyperhidrosis.

-If you find yourself sweating a lot for no apparent reason from your hands, feet and body theres a good chance you may have it.
-However, this product is not only for people that have been diagnosed with hyperhidrosis, it can be used if you suffer from anxiety and experience increased sweat when in certain social or work situations, people that get hot easily which results in more sweat, office workers or night owls partying that are tired of sweat patches, gym goers that don't want to be sweating from the wrong places and end up with drenched shirts or pants, or anybody that feels embarrassed about their level of sweat.
-We're not saying sweating is bad, it's natural bodily function.
+If you find yourself sweating a lot for no apparent reason from your hands, feet and body there's a good chance you may have it.
+However, our product for hyperhidrosis is not only for people that have been diagnosed with hyperhidrosis, it can be used if you suffer from anxiety and experience increased sweat when in certain social or work situations, people that get hot easily which results in excessive sweat, office workers or night owls partying that are tired of sweat patches, gym goers that don't want to be sweating from the wrong places and end up with drenched shirts or pants, or anybody that feels embarrassed about their excessive sweating .
+We're not saying sweating is bad, it's a natural bodily function.
 However, some people just sweat excessively and this is what we want to help solve.

 The active ingredient in Stop Sweat Fix causes the sweat duct to constrict, preventing perspiration in that area.
 Leaving the area sweat free for up to 7 days after just 1 application of Stop Sweat Fix.

-Over time the skin removes old cells and renews itself, and the effect of the Stop Sweat Fix starts to wear off.
+Over the time skin removes old cells and renews itself, and the effect of the no sweat spray starts to wear off.
 However applying Stop Sweat Fix once per week can prevent the sweat ducts from opening back up and helps to stop unwanted sweat from the area.

 It is sometimes mistakenly assumed that perspiring is necessary to remove metabolic byproducts, but the kidneys serve that function, explaining why people living in cold climates have no issues caused by the absence of sweat.